MauroDataMapper/mdm-explorer/docs/CONCEPTS.md

 3. Submit this user data specification to the organisation running this instance to gain access to the real data sets owned by the organisation, based on the data elements specified.

-The current implementation considers user data specification to be _data models_ in their own right - they are created under the access level of the user signed-in to the Mauro Data Explorer, then populated with data elements before they are submitted.
+The current implementation considers user data specifications to be _data models_ in their own right - they are created under the access level of the user signed-in to the Mauro Data Explorer, then populated with data elements before they are submitted.
 The sections below go into further detail.

 ## Data Specifications Folder